 Here are some easy guidelines to follow to ensure you’re using food as medicine:

 Fluids and fiber rich foods can help reduce and prevent constipation.

 It can be hard to consume large meals in the acute post-operative periods.
 Therefore, instead of large meals, more frequent smaller meals and snacks are a better option.

-As we have discussed, proteins help boost healing, energy and your immune system so it Is important to consume these daily while avoiding sugar, alcohol and processed foods.
+As discussed, proteins help boost healing, energy, and your immune system so it Is important to consume these daily while avoiding sugar, alcohol and processed foods.

-Nutritional supplements (such as Boost or Ensure) are often necessary and recommended to provide the essentials that you need for a quick and uneventful recovery.
+Nutritional supplements are often necessary and recommended to provide the essentials that you need for a quick and uneventful recovery.